CovidEngine/.github/profile/README.md

 - [Vaxx Widget](https://docs.vaxx.nz) - A website widget that helps you find vaccine bookings
-- [NZCP.js](https://github.com/CovidEngine/nzcp-js) - A verification library for COVID-19 Vaccine Certificates in New Zealand
+- [NZCP.js](https://github.com/CovidEngine/nzcp-js) - A verification library for COVID-19 Vaccine Certificates in New Zealand for use in NodeJS
+- [nzcp](https://github.com/CovidEngine/nzcp-rs) - A verification library for COVID-19 Vaccine Certificates in New Zealand for use in Rust

 ## 📦 Experimental, archived stuff that was made for the GovHack 2021 Hackathon